nataliepcodes/nataliepcodes/README.md

 * 🙂 Pronouns: She/Her/Hers
 * 🚀 Apart from working and parenting, also enjoy to travel, exploring new cultures, and learning new languages
 * 🌱 Currently learning Python Fullstack via Udemy and Books
-* 📚 Studying towards BSc in Computing, IT and Psychology part-time and absolutely loving it!💛
+* 📚 Studying towards BSc in Computing, IT and Psychology part-time and absolutely loving it! 🤓 💛

 ## Projects 📂